Release Notes#

 Access to D‑Wave quantum computers is now also possible through Amazon Braket, a fully managed Amazon Web Services (AWS) service.

-This release updates the system documentation with descriptions of the new QPU topology, Pegasus, in advance of the upcoming release of D-Wave’s new Advantage™ quantum computer.
+This release updates the system documentation with descriptions of the new Pegasus™ topology in advance of the upcoming release of D‑Wave’s new Advantage™ quantum computer.

 As of July 2020, users do not yet have access to an Advantage system.
 However, if you wish to familiarize yourself with the new topology, see the chapter on QPU topologies in Getting Started with D-Wave Solvers.
-See also the Pegasus functionality of Ocean tools under dwave_networkx.
+See also Ocean software’s functionality for the Pegasus topology in dwave_networkx.

 Qubist Display of Problems Status#